ByteNybbler/MNIKEditor/README.md

 ### TILES MENU

 * Enter: Toggled the used state of the tile attribute being hovered over with the mouse.
+This means that any new tiles you "place" won't modify that attribute of the tile(s) you place it on.
 * Shift+Enter: Mark all tile attributes as unused except for the tile attribute being hovered over with the mouse.
 * I while hovering mouse over the TILES menu: Rotates the previewed tile counter-clockwise.
 * O while hovering mouse over the TILES menu: Rotates the previewed tile clockwise.